finlaybob/qmk_firmware/keyboards/nessie/readme.md

     Reboot into bootloader, copy .uf2 firmware file to storage device

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+# Selecting components

+- To enable the encoder set 'encoder' to 'true' in the keyboard.json
+- To enable the trackpad set 'pointing_device' to 'true' in the keyboard.json

+> ⚠️ You cannot enable both

 ## Bootloader